azer/crud/README.md

 }
 ```

 You don't need to specify SQL field names manually.
-CRUD will automatically do that for you.
+CRUD will automatically convert column names like "FirstName" to "first_name" for you.
 You can still choose custom names though;

 ```go
 type Post {